logo

 • Colonel Thomas Powers

-• Shays' Rebellion which was an armed uprising in Massachusetts in 1786 and 1787 led by Daniel Shays.
-The rebels were mostly farmers angered by excessive debt and taxes.
+During Shays' Rebellion the rebels were mostly farmers angered by excessive debt and taxes.
 Failure to repay debts could resulted in imprisonment in debtor's prison or the state claiming property.

 Joseph Hinds, son of Nehemiah and Sarah Hinds (Hopestill, John, James1), born Jan.
 17, 1743, and died in Warren, N. Y., (possibly, Rutland, Vt.,) in 1799;